Acting VOA Director Pledges To Protect Newsroom Despite Inquiry Into Reporter

 "VOA's independence, integrity, and credibility of our reporting are of paramount importance," acting VOA Director Elez Biberaj said in a statement sent to NPR.
 "Anything that threatens that — whether a lack of objectivity or a violation of the firewall that is part of the law protecting VOA from political interference — is in violation of our values.
 VOA considers any violation of the firewall or attack on its journalistic independence completely unacceptable."

-Biberaj, a veteran of VOA's Albanian service and previously Eurasia Division Director, was named by Pack to be acting director shortly after Pack, a Trump appointee, took over in June.
+Biberaj, a veteran of VOA's Albanian service and previously Eurasia division director, was named by Pack to be acting director shortly after Pack, a Trump appointee, took over in June.

 "Mr. Pack is now sending his right-wing political appointees after a respected and experienced journalist who recently authored stories providing unbiased reporting on President Trump's handling of the coronavirus," Engel wrote on Monday.